heidihendry/camelot/doc/sightingfields.rst

 .. figure:: screenshot/settings-sighting-fields.png
    :alt:

 You can get started with creating a sighting fields by clicking **New field** towards the bottom left hand corner.
-On the right, a menu will appear.
-Let's go through the fields, and what they mean.
+On the right, the configuration for the field will appear.
+Next we'll go through the options and what they mean.

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~